scalar/scalar/packages/api-reference/README.md

 #### footerBelowSidebar?: boolean

-Whether the footer should below the content or below the content _and_ the sidebar.
+Whether the footer should be below the content or below both the content _and_ the sidebar.
 ```vue
 <ApiReference :configuration="{ footerBelowSidebar: true} />
 ```